AleksaRistic216/d-comms/README.md

 ### Turn System

-The protocol enforces **alternating turns** between initiator and responder:
+The protocol enforces **alternating turns** between the two groups.
+All members of a group may write during their group's turn:

 ```
  Group 0   Group 1   Group 2   Group 3   Group 4   …